What Is A Planogram?

-The data present within the four fundamental data fields namely Market, Product, Period and Fact will help assist you in analysing and understanding which products are growing, which are stable, and which need to be repositioned or replaced.
+The data present within the four fundamental data fields - Market, Product, Period, and Fact - help assist you in analysing and understanding which products are growing, which are stable, and which need to be repositioned or replaced.

 In essence, as much information as possible will help you to better understand and reach their target shoppers.

 Essential planogram data includes a proper range based on shopper behaviour, sales data for every SKU and LSM groupings, and stock control data metrics such as stock movement, days of supply and out of stocks.